We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - postnasal drip

-Treatments for sinus infections depend on whether they are viral or bacterial.
+Treatments for sinus infections depend on whether they’re viral or bacterial.
 A bacterial infection usually requires antibiotics to cure.
-Antiviral medication exists, but isn’t always prescribed.
+Antiviral medications exist but aren’t always prescribed.

 Smelly mucus in the nose, especially when it thickens and seems to drip incessantly down the back of your throat, is a sign of postnasal drip.

-If there is blood in your mucus, you should see a doctor immediately.
+If there’s blood when you blow your nose, it’s most likely a result of vigorous nose-blowing with dry mucus.
+If it continues, you should see a doctor immediately.
 It may only be a sign of a growing infection or a scratch inside your nose, but it’s better to find out sooner than later if it’s something more serious.

 Drinking lots of fluids and using a saline nasal spray is helpful.
-You may also benefit by sleeping with your head slightly elevated and using a humidifier or a vaporizer to moisten your nasal cavity.
+You may also benefit from sleeping with your head slightly elevated and using a humidifier, vaporizer, or nasal saline solution to moisten your nasal cavity.

 If a bacterial infection is causing postnasal drip, you will need a course of antibiotics.

 When bacteria collect on a tooth, they can eat away at the surface.
-This is tooth decay, and that buildup of bacteria can cause both bad breath and a bad smell to come through your nose.
+This is tooth decay.
+That buildup of bacteria can cause both bad breath and a bad smell to come through your nose.

-Good oral hygiene, which includes brushing teeth and flossing daily as well as regular dental appointments, are the best ways to prevent tooth decay and tooth and gum problems.
+Good oral hygiene, which includes brushing your teeth and flossing daily as well as scheduling regular dental appointments, are the best ways to prevent tooth decay and tooth and gum problems.

-If your dentist has identified a cavity or other problem that needs to be addressed, such as periodontitis (gum disease), don’t put off getting treatment.
+If your dentist has identified a cavity or other problem that needs to be addressed, such as periodontitis (gum disease), try to get treatment as soon as possible.

 Bacteria can feed on tonsil stones, generating a bad smell in your nose and a bad taste in your mouth.
-Poor oral hygiene and unusually large tonsils increase the risk of tonsil stones.
+Poor oral hygiene and unusually large tonsils increase the risk of tonsil stones, but it’s important to note that plenty of people have tonsil stones with perfectly adequate oral hygiene.

 Practicing good oral hygiene and staying hydrated can help reduce the risk of bacterial buildup.

-Gargling can sometimes dislodge tonsil stones.
-Even vigorous coughing can help.
-In serious cases, lasers or radio waves can be used to treat this condition.
+Gargling or flushing the tonsils with a water pick can sometimes dislodge tonsil stones.
+In serious cases, tonsillectomy, lasers, or radio waves can be used to treat this condition.

 For some people, phantosmia resolves on its own.
 For others, treating the underlying cause of phantosmia may help eliminate the bad smell sensation.